Sony A7 III vs Panasonic S1

 One feature that is present on the S1, but is missing on the A7 III is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The A7 III writes its imaging data to SDXC or Memory Stick PRO Duo cards, while the S1 uses SDHC or XQD cards.
-The S1 features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A7 III only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+However, while the S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s) on both slots, the A7 III supports UHS-II only on its first slot and UHS-I (data transfer speed up to 104 MB/s) on the second one.

 Connectivity comparison: Sony A7 III vs Panasonic S1